vlstill/tedi/aim.md

 A large number of verifiers and analysers with support for parallel programs lack support for relaxed memory models and assume sequential consistency.
 While it is possible to extend these verifiers to relaxed memory models directly in many cases, we believe that easier and more versatile path lies in transformation of the input formalism for these analysers, as done for example by \cite{Alglave2013}.
 This way, the input program is transformed into another program which, when run under SC, simulates all runs of the original program under a given relaxed memory model.

 The most promising approach in this direction seems to be usage of the LLVM Intermediate Representation (LLVM IR) as the source and target for the transformation.
-The reason for choice of LLVM IR is that it is widely used both by compilers (namely the clang compiler which can be used to compile C, C++, and Objective C on all major operating systems) and by many analysers: to name a few DIVINE\ \cite{DIVINEToolPaper2017} \TODO{, LLBMC\ \cite{LLBMC}, KLEE\ \cite{KLEE}, and SMACK\ \cite{SMACK} already have support for LLVM *but not parallelism*} and there are also plans to add LLVM support into CPAchecker\ \cite{Beyer2011} which has recent support for parallel programs \cite{Beyer2016}.
+The choice of LLVM IR is justified by its wide use both by compilers (namely the clang compiler which can be used to compile C, C++, and Objective C on all major operating systems) and by a growing number of analysers: DIVINE\ \cite{DIVINEToolPaper2017} has support for both LLVM IR and parallelism and CPAchecker\ \cite{Beyer2011} has support for parallelism\ \cite{Beyer2016} and there are plans to add support for LLVM IR to it.
+LLBMC\ \cite{LLBMC}, KLEE\ \cite{KLEE}, and SMACK\ \cite{SMACK} already have support for LLVM IR, but they do not currently support parallelism without a sequentializers which pre-processes the input programs.
 Also, LLVM IR can be rather easily transformed as it is used for optimizations in the LLVM framework.

-The main advantage of the program transformation approach is that the same transformation (possibly with minor configuration) can be used for many analysers.
+One of the advantages of the program transformation approach is that the same transformation (possibly with minor configuration) can be used for many analysers.
 The transformation works by replacing memory operations with either fragments of code or calls to functions which provide implementation of given operation under a relaxed memory model.
 This also means that the same transformation, but with different implementations of memory operations, can be used to simulate different memory model, which makes this approach especially suitable for evaluation of different memory models and modes of their simulation.